how many days in Prague guide for first timers

 My tip is to come hungry in the morning and enjoy breakfast inside with views of the Vltava River.

-Dancing House Czech Republic
+Dancing House in Prague Czech Republic

-Dancing House Czech Republic
+Dancing House – Prague

 12. St. Cyril & Methodius Cathedral